soalaksks/moe-canberrasec/pages/2025 Secondary One Registration.md

 <p></p>
 <p><strong>Support your child’s development and interests</strong>
 </p>
-<p>It’s important that you pick a school where your child’s development and
+<p>It is important that you select a school where your child’s development
-interests will be supported.
+and interests will be supported.
 Generally, Secondary School students do best when they:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Feel a sense of belonging, with their friends and at the school.</p>